 The IVY Project

 The project is a reflection of the Scottish Government’s commitment to ensuring that all young people have equitable access to services.
-Since its establishment five years ago, the IVY Project has provided and continues to provide highly specialised services to some of Scotland’s most high-risk and challenging young people.
+Since its establishment in 2013, the IVY Project has provided and continues to provide highly specialised services to some of Scotland’s most high-risk and challenging young people.

 The IVY Project uses a multi-disciplinary, tiered approach to provide risk assessment, formulation and management for high-risk young people aged 12 to 18 years who present with complex needs and high risk, violent behaviour.
 There are three levels to this tiered service.